Airplane crashes with ties to language

 1996, India.
 349 deaths.
 Midair collision.
 Three native languages involved: Hindi, Arabic, Kazakh.
 Important factor: Lack of English language proficiency.

 1997, Seattle.
 No deaths.
-Russian pilot could not talk to the controller in English, began to land on a city street. (cf. 0:45to 2:35 in movie; a similar event also occurred in 1999 in Israel)
+Russian pilot could not talk to the controller in English, began to land on a city street. (a similar event also occurred in 1999 in Israel)

 1997, Indonesia.
 234 deaths.
 Confusion about whether being instructed to turn right or left.